PramodAmarasinghe/iShop/README.md

 To set up the app on your device, follow these steps:

 - Launch the app on your Android device.
+- Create a firebase realtime database and connect.
 - Use voice commands to interact with the app

 ## Screenshots